Climate Change Indicators: Tropical Cyclone Activity

 - Since 1878, about six to seven hurricanes have formed in the North Atlantic every year.
 Roughly two per year make landfall in the United States.
 The total number of hurricanes (particularly after being adjusted for improvements in observation methods) and the number reaching the United States do not indicate a clear overall trend since 1878 (see Figure 1).

-- According to the total annual ACE Index, cyclone intensity has risen noticeably over the past 20 years, and six of the 10 most active years since 1950 have occurred since the mid-1990s (see Figure 2).
+- According to the total annual ACE Index, cyclone intensity has risen noticeably over the past 20 years, and eight of the 10 most active years since 1950 have occurred since the mid-1990s (see Figure 2).
 Relatively high levels of cyclone activity were also seen during the 1950s and 1960s.

 - The PDI (see Figure 3) shows fluctuating cyclone intensity for most of the mid- to late 20th century, followed by a noticeable increase since 1995 (similar to the ACE Index).
 These trends are shown with associated variations in sea surface temperature in the tropical North Atlantic for comparison (see Figure 3).